03 Mar Flowers that are dangerous to our pets

-But one poisonous snack that can be harder to police are flowers.
-It’s obviously easy enough to make sure you don’t have any poisonous ones in the house, but once you take your pet outside it’s another story.
+It’s easy enough to make sure you don’t have any poisonous ones in the house, but once you take your pet outside it’s another story.
 Especially if they like to roam.

-We’ve compiled a list of 10 poisonous plants you should be aware of.
+We’ve compiled a list of flowers that are dangerous to pets and poisons you should be aware of.
 This list is by no means complete, so if you’re unsure of any plant or flower, always err on the side of caution.

 1. Aloe vera

 Known for its therapeutic qualities.
 But not so healthy for your dog or cat.
 If you can’t part with your plant, make sure it’s out of harm’s way as digested it can cause vomiting, depression, diarrhoea, anorexia, tremors and changes in the urine.

 This popular plant might be a gardener’s choice for landscaping or as a houseplant, but if your pet eats it can cause vomiting, diarrhoea, pain and excess salivation.

 You often see foxgloves in gardens as well in woodland, but these tall colourful plants hold hidden dangers and if eaten can cause cardiac and gastrointestinal problems

 A popular choice in many gardens up and down the country, these bright and colourful flowers can lead to a range of problems if eaten such as oral irritation, gastrointestinal distress and depression.

 This stunning houseplant unfortunately can lead to your home being anything but peaceful if your dog or cat eats it.
 In fact, it could have your house in uproar as it can cause serious oral problems as well as vomiting.

 You see them everywhere in the spring as they announce the end of winter.
 Unfortunately, their bulbs are toxic and can cause a range of problems such as drooling, convulsions and cardiac problems.